 - Relax & Pamper yourself

 Truly savour your Sunday.
-Take a long, warm, bath.
+Take a long, warm bath.
 Go eat at your favourite restaurant.
 Finish that book that you’ve been meaning to.
 Watch a movie.
 Play video games.
 Go for a walk.
 Do what makes you happy.
-Remember the weekend is meant to recharge, to be enjoyed.
+Remember the weekend is meant to recharge and to be enjoyed.